The Lost Slave

-Evina believed he was fully content and ready to start the new adventure.
-This was finally the time for some real awesomeness to begin.
+Evina believed he was as content as he could be and ready to start the adventure.
+It was finally the time for the excitement to begin.
 "So, away we fly, I guess."

 Gyro looked sheepish.
-"Uh, I need to make one more stop."
+"Uh, I need to make one more stop," he said.
 Evina shot back a distrustful glare.
 "This is the very last stop!
 I promise!
 I want to make sure we have all the supplies we need, stuff that could be found in Cogtropolis.
-For an adventure of this scale we must be completely prepared."
+For an adventure of this scale, we must be completely prepared."

-Evina decided to accept this last stop and he rested again to save all possible energy when the time came to explore.
-This time they were traveling to Cogtropolis across the ocean, a different way than the route they had taken last year going the opposite way.
+Evina decided to accept this last stop, and he rested again to save energy for a time when he needed it.
+This time, they were traveling to Cogtropolis across the ocean.
+It was a different way than the route they had taken last year going the opposite way.

-"Welcome back to our city."
-Gyro proclaimed.
+"Welcome back to our city," Gyro proclaimed.
 "Population: us."
 He landed the ship on a random street.
-"This really won't take too long."
+"This really won't take long."

-"I'll be patient."
-Evina answered, but he exited the ship as well.
+"I'll be patient," Evina said as he also exited the ship.

-"Seriously, dad, this place is one hundred percent empty."
+"Seriously, dad, this place is one hundred percent empty.
+I'm perfectly safe."

-Gyro smiled weakly, something he did quite often, and then slowly walked away.
+Gyro smiled weakly, something he did quite often, then he turned and walked away.

 He looked up and saw the countless rows of needle-like towers pointing up to the clouds, giants standing in the darkness.
-One of them far away stood above the others.
-It was the headquarters of Cogs Inc. Today it looked much less intimidating than before.
+One of them, several miles away, stood above the others.
+It was the headquarters of Cogs Incorporated.
+Today, it looked much less intimidating than before.
 This was probably due to the fact that the cogs were no longer a threat to anyone, but the faint light of dawn also made it look beautiful.
 How is it possible that I survived falling off that thing?

-Although some things appeared be the same as before, there were so many details that were different.
+Although some things appeared to be the same as before, there were so many details that were different.
 As he walked down the street, there was tons of litter everywhere.
 Rusted pieces of cogs and cars blanketed every surface on the ground.
-Up above, the city lights were gone as the power was cut off.
+Above his head, the city lights were all out since the power was cut off.
 Many of the buildings had broken windows, caused by the explosion of cogs.
 Together, the whole place looked like some abstract piece of art.

 Now he figured he had walked far enough, and he turned to head back to the ship before he got lost.
-After all, everything in each direction looked very similar.
+After all, every street in each direction looked very similar.

 But an unfamiliar noise scared him.
-It didn't belong.
+It didn't belong here.
 He immediately stopped and turned around to see where it had come from.
 Was it really that manhole?
-No, that can't be.
-He thought.
+No, that can't be, he thought.
 But then he heard it again.
 There was something under there, and it sounded alive.

 He approached it cautiously.
-He had not expected to encounter anything unusual until after their adventure began.
+He had not expected to encounter anything unusual until they went to space.
 Lifting the metal cover, he slowly peeked inside.
 The sound was louder, and he could smell food.
-Is it possible that someone could live in here?
-But somehow after all I've seen happen, I'm starting to believe that anything is possible.
+Is it possible that someone could be living in here?
+That's crazy.
+But after all I've seen happen, I'm starting to think anything is possible.
 He shouted down.
 "Hey, is someone down there?"

-A small yelp was heard and the scuffling of feet was heard.
+A small yelp was heard followed by the scuffling of feet.
 A pair of eyes stared back at Evina, the rest of the body hidden.
-"Are you going to hurt me?"
+"Are you going to hurt me?" a small voice whispered.

 "What?
 Why would I—"

-Evina hesitated, but it did not sound like someone unfriendly so he climbed down the ladder and into the tunnel.
+Evina hesitated, but it didn't sound like the voice of someone unfriendly, so he climbed down the ladder and into the tunnel.

 The place was set up like a tiny house with everything stuffed into one room.
-Trash and food were lying everywhere and a television was tuned in on a soap opera broadcasting from Toontown.
+Trash and food were lying everywhere, and a television was tuned in on a soap opera broadcasting from Toontown.
 A toon was sitting in a dingy armchair in front of the screen.
-It was a horse, and even though the lighting was bad, he thought it looked brown.
+It reminded Evina of visiting his friends Ricky and Rocky, but much worse.
+The toon was a horse, and even though the lighting was bad, he thought it was colored brown.

-"I could ask you the same question."
-The horse replied.
+"I could ask you the same question," the other replied.